 It was magical.
 There were no cars on the streets.
 There was snow falling.
 I was shocked at how easy it was without cars to worry about.

 And in recent years I’ve fallen in love with fat biking.
 Biking through the fields and woods, making quiet tracks through the snow.

 Bike commuting for work though is different.
 There is traffic.
 Often there isn’t snow.
 There’s slush and ice and salt and dirt and it’s anything but magical most days.
 Riding on the road in those sorts of conditions is hard on your bike.

 Some people have, or purchase, a beater bike for winter commuting.
 You ride them into the ground and dispose of them when done.
 I could do that.
-But I have a nice bike for commuting with lights and regards and panniers.
+But I have a nice bike for commuting with lights and panniers.
 I want to ride that bike.
 And that means keeping it clean.

 Here’s Momentum Mag on keeping your bike clean for winter riding.

 Why does it matter?
 Grit gets in your chain and then in your moving components.
 Pretty soon parts need replacing rather than just cleaning.

 I find the challenge in winter is finding a place to clean the bike.
 Not indoors.
 Messy!
 Not outdoors.
 Brrr!
 And winter lube means you need to clean the chain before reapplying more.
 It’s higher maintenance than the summer stuff.